 - Change management.

-The role of project manager isn’t going to vanish with the increase in popularity of agile methodologies.
+The role of agile project manager isn’t going to vanish with the increase in popularity of agile methodologies.

 What is happening instead, is a gradual yet decisive whittling away of functions traditionally associated with project managers.